rollup/rollup/cli/help.md

---generatedCode.objectShorthand Use shorthand properties in generated code --no-generatedCode.reservedNamesAsProps Always quote reserved names as props --generatedCode.symbols     Use symbols in generated code --no-hoistTransitiveImports Do not hoist transitive imports into entry chunks --no-indent                 Don't indent result --inlineDynamicImports      Create single bundle when using dynamic imports
+--generatedCode.objectShorthand Use shorthand properties in generated code --no-generatedCode.reservedNamesAsProps Always quote reserved names as props --generatedCode.symbols     Use symbols in generated code --hashCharacters <name>     Use the specified character set for file hashes --no-hoistTransitiveImports Do not hoist transitive imports into entry chunks --no-indent                 Don't indent result --inlineDynamicImports      Create single bundle when using dynamic imports